Mario7F/RHEL9/StudyNotes/Key_Notes.md

       - `chmod +t mydir` assigns sticky bit to the directory
       - In absolute mode, a four digit number is used, of which the first digit is for the special permissions
       - `chmod 3770 mydir` assigns SGID and sticky it, as well as rwx for user and group

+       #### 10.6 Securing Files with Permissions
+  - Applying Default Permissions
+      - The `umask` is a shell setting that subtracts that umask from the default permissions
+        - Default is set in /etc/bashrc
+        - Set user-specific overrides in ~/.bashrc
+      - Default permissions for file are 666
+      - Default permissions for directory are 777